Cameliaasb/CostumeMania/README.md

 Current Rails version is 7.0.7 \
 Current Ruby version is 3.1.2

+## Stimulus.js

+CostumeMania makes use of [Stimulus.js](https://stimulusjs.org/) to enhance the user experience and provide a smooth filtering feature.

 ## Configuration

 To configure the application, create a `.env` file and set the necessary environment variables.